egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout.md

     };
 ```

-And we will need to map our new syntax identifer for each part of the
+And we will need to map our new syntax identifier for each part of the
 config text file.
 One can use those documented BNF as our labeling guide.

 For the snippet of config given above, we could use the following